Updated

 Class B traffic infractions are a category of Colorado traffic violations under state law.
 They are less serious than class A traffic infractions.
 And unlike misdemeanor traffic offenses, Colorado traffic infractions are civil – not criminal.1

 Class B traffic infraction sentences include no jail time under Colorado state law.
 Instead, the punishment consists of fines ranging from $15 to $100 plus a surcharge.
-And they do not carry points on the person’s driver’s license.2
+They do not carry points on your driver’s license.2

-Note that defendants may be able to do community service / public service in lieu of a fine with the judge’s permission.
+Note you may be able to do community service / public service with the judge’s permission instead of a fine.

 3. Will I lose my license for not paying?

-Once a person has an OJW, he/she must pay the ticket all at once – not in installments.
-People who continue driving despite having an OJW face a class A traffic infraction ticket for driving under restraint (CRS 42-2-138).3
+Once you have an OJW, you must pay the ticket all at once – not in installments.
+If you continue driving despite having an OJW, you face a class A traffic infraction ticket for driving under restraint (CRS 42-2-138).3

-People who paid their overdue traffic infraction tickets must apply to reinstate the license, which carries an additional $95 fee.
+Even if you pay the overdue traffic infraction tickets, you must apply to reinstate the license.
+This carries an additional $95 fee.

 4. What are examples?